Rydra/melange/docs/testing.md

 However the arrangement is complex.
 It's a trade-off between completeness and complexity that you have to embrace if you want to follow this route.

+!!! tip

-> TIP: Try to abstract away all this arrangement code from the main body of the test
-> to keep it clean and clear, avoiding pollution.
-Testing frameworks have different
-> techniques to abstract away arrangements (like pytest fixtures).
+    Try to abstract away all this arrangement code from the main body of the test to keep it clean and clear, avoiding pollution.
+Testing frameworks have different techniques to abstract away arrangements (like pytest fixtures).

 ## Synchronous testing with the `InMemoryMessagingBackend`